Imbros: Byzantine era

 The Byzantine Empire in the first half of the 15th century.
 Thessaloniki was captured by the Ottomans in 1430.
 A few islands in the Aegean and the Propontis remained under Byzantine rule until 1453 (not shown on the map).

+The Notitiae Episcopatuum lists the Province of Hellas, also known as Achaia, as being under a proconsul and comprising seventy-nine cities and islands.
+Among the places named is Imbros.

 Prior to the Fall of Constantinople, several larger islands south of Imbros were under Genoese rule, part of the territory historically held in the eastern Mediterranean by the independent Maritime Republic of Genoa (1005–1797, thus predating the East–West schism of 1054) a political development emanating from the former territory of the Western Roman Empire, by city-states such as Venice, Pisa and Amalfi.

 At the beginning of the 13th century, when the Fourth Crusade and its aftermath temporarily disrupted Venice's relations with the Byzantine Empire, Genoa expanded its influence north of Imbros, into the Black Sea and Crimea.

 Ruy González de Clavijo, ambassador to Henry III of Castile to the court of Timur, travelled through the Aegean during his 1403-1406 Embassy to Samarkand, noted the island as being under the rule of the Byzantines.